-The Vlaams Agentschap voor Personen met een Handicap (VAPH) is a Flemish government agency and for this reason we provide information in the Dutch language only.
-This information sheet gives a brief overview of the tasks and activities of the VAPH and the people they relate to.
+The Flemish Agency for Persons with Disabilities (in Dutch: Vlaams Agentschap voor Personen met een Handicap (VAPH)) is a Flemish government agency and for this reason we provide information in the Dutch language only.
+This web page gives a brief overview of the tasks and activities of the VAPH and the people they relate to.

 What is the VAPH?

-The VAPH is the Flemish Agency for Disabled Persons.
-The VAPH aims to promote participation, integration and equal opportunities for the disabled in all areas of social life.
-Our ultimate goal is to help these people lead a better and more independent life.
+The VAPH is the Flemish Agency for Persons with Disabilities.
+The VAPH aims to promote participation, integration and equal opportunities for people with a disability in all areas of social life.
+The ultimate goal is to help these people lead a better and more independent life.

 What does the VAPH do?

-- Allocates the personal budget for adults: the personal budget (PB) is a personalised annual sum which can be used by people with a disability to purchase care and support from within their own network, from volunteers, individual companions, professional carers and VAPH-accredited care providers.
-The personal budget is for adults who require intensive or frequent disability-specific support as a result of their disability.
+- Allocates the personal budget for adults: the personal budget is a personalised annual sum which can be used by people with a disability to purchase care and support from within their own network, volunteers, individual companions, professional carers and VAPH-licensed service providers The personal budget is for adults who require intensive or frequent disability-specific support as a result of their disability.

 - Pays the personal assistance budget for minors: applications for a personal assistance budget can be made in respect of minors with a disability who require home support.
-The budget is used to organise support at home.
+The budget is used to organise support at home or at school.

-- Awards an allowance for minors and adults with disabilities to assist with the purchase of equipment and modifications to the home and car.
+- Awards an allowance for minors and adults with disabilities to assist with the purchase of assistive technology and adaptations to the home and car.

-- The VAPH accredits and subsidises multifunctional centres at which minors are diagnosed, assigned companions or provided with day care.
+- Accredits and subsidises multifunctional centres at which minors are diagnosed, assigned companions or provided with day support, residential support or individual psychosocial support.

-- Accredits and subsidises a range of services (companion care, day care, residential care) which can be accessed directly by people with a (suspected) disability.
-Directly accessible support (DAS) is a form of limited, disability-specific support for anyone who is in occasional need of assistance.
+- Accredits and subsidises a range of services) which can be accessed directly by people with a (suspected) disability.
+Directly accessible help is limited, disability-specific support in the form of assistance, day care, or residential support for those who need occasional help.
+Directly accessible support requires no request to VAPH or the intersectoral gateway.

-- Accredits and licenses care providers to accompany or provide day care for adults with a disability .
+- Accredits and licenses service providers to accompany or provide day support , residential support, individual psychosocial support, individual practical help, on-call permanent access, or group support for adults with a disability.

 There are a number of services and organisations to which anyone with a disability can turn for information on the most appropriate form of support.
-The VAPH has designated the Service Support Plan (SSP) and Multi-Disciplinary Teams (MDT) especially for this purpose.
-Minors can also turn to the Intersectoral Access Portal (IAP) for assistance.
+The VAPH has designated the services support plan and multi-disciplinary teams especially for this purpose.
+Minors can also turn to the intersectoral access portal for assistance.

 Who is entitled to benefit from the services of the VAPH?